Adding hand-drawn font for Chinese, Japanese and Korean

 3. Break long overflowing words overflow-wrap: break-word;

-This means that while the browser implements the wrapping algorithm in the editing mode, we need to mimic the very same algorithm inside the canvas.
+This means that while the browser implements the wrapping algorithm while editing, we need to mimic the very same algorithm inside the canvas.
 Up until now, the algorithm only broke the "words" based on the whitespaces and hyphens, which was enough for alphabetic-based languages, but it didn't consider any other language-specific rules.

 Therefore, we've had to completely rewrite our text-wrapping algorithm to adjust for various wrapping rules special to the CJK languages.
 Under the hood, it relies on identifying break opportunities based on the rules defined with Lookbehind (?<=...)(?<!...) and Lookahead (?=...)(?!...) assertions, which greatly simplified our existing imperative algorithm.